The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Regular CEO Problem

 On the other hand, note that $\alpha_U = (2\pi(\sigma_N^2+\sigma_V^2))^{-1/2}$ and $K_U = 1$ due to Gaussianity and additivity.
 Consequently, the upper bound yields

-The increase in prefactor $0.2854=0.7854-0.5$ is because of suboptimality of median estimation for Gaussian distributions, however, it provides the correct asymptotics $\Theta(\Rsum^{-r/2})$.
-Median estimator often outperforms sample mean estimator, see Sec.~\ref{sec:discussion}. \end{remark}
+The loss in prefactor $0.2854 \approx \tfrac{\pi}{4}-\tfrac{1}{2}$ is because of the suboptimality of median estimation for Gaussian distributions, however, it provides the correct asymptotics (in number of agents) $\Theta(\Rsum^{-r/2})$.
+Median estimator often outperforms sample mean estimator in particular when the noise variance is large, but is also robust against adversarial corruption \cite{Huber1981}. \end{example}

+Next two examples evaluate upper bounds for non-Gaussian regular models. \begin{example} Consider a quadratic sub-Gaussian CEO problem $Y=X+N$ where $X, N$ are sub-Gaussian independently drawn from $f(t) = \frac{1}{Z} \exp(-ct^4)$, where

+so that $f$ is a valid probability density function with mean zero and variance $\sigma^2$.
+Suppose $X, N$ have variances $1$ and $\sigma_N^2$ respectively.

+For achievability, it is challenging to minimize the right side, but the additive Gaussian test channel is a valid choice for tractability.
+So take $U = Y+V = X+N+V$ and $V \sim \mathcal{N}(0,\sigma_V^2)$.
+As Gaussian maximizes differential entropy given variance,

+Moreover, since the noise and test channel both are independent and additive, $K_U=1$ and $\alpha_U = f_{U|X}(0|0) = f_{N+V}(0)$.
+The convolution property of the sum of two independent random variables gives

+where $B_K$ is the modified Bessel function of the second kind.
+Therefore, we can calculate the limit